sylvesterAdewale/Wokine/README.md

 # si-todolist

-This is a simple todo list app
+This is a simple todo list app design with vanilla Javascript.